Synthetic vs. Real Training Data for Visual Navigation: Methods

 \subsection{\MethodName model architecture}

-We extend the ViNT architecture~\citep{shahViNTLargeScaleMultiTask2023} with two key modifications: integration of \emph{pretrained visual representations} (PVR's) and a novel \emph{binocular goal encoder}. \MethodName has just 12M parameters—half the size of prior models~\citep{sridhar_nomad_2024}—enabling real-time inference on resource-constrained hardware.
+We improve prior goal-reaching policies~\citep{shahViNTLargeScaleMultiTask2023} by integrating a \emph{pretrained visual representation} (PVR's) and a novel \emph{binocular goal encoder}. \MethodName has just 12M parameters—half the size of prior models~\citep{sridhar_nomad_2024}—enabling real-time inference on resource-constrained hardware.
 An overview of the architecture is shown in Figure~\ref{fig:model_architecture}.
 We describe each component in detail below.

 \textbf{Pretrained visual representation.} As a key to bridging the sim-to-real appearance gap, we leverage image encoders pretrained on a diverse visual tasks.
 We adopt the $5M$-parameter \emph{Tiny CDDSV} variant of the Theia encoder~\citep{shang_theia_2024}, which distills representations from CLIP~\citep{radford_learning_2021}, DiNOv2~\citep{oquab2024dinov}, Depth Anything~\citep{yang_depth_2024}, Segment Anything~\citep{kirillov_segment_2023}, and ViT~\citep{dosovitskiy_image_2021}.
 Despite its small size, it demonstrates robust sim-to-real generalization.
 The weights are frozen during training to avoid overfitting.